Ravioli: In other cultures

 In Turkey, manti, similar to ravioli, is a popular dish.
 It is stuffed with spiced meat and served with paprika sauce and yoghurt.
 Similar dishes in China are jiaozi or wonton.

 In India, a popular dish called gujhia is similar to ravioli.
 However, it is prepared sweet, with a filling of dry fruits, sugar, and a mixture of sweet spices, then deep-fried in vegetable oil.
 Different stuffings are used in different parts of India.

 Jewish cuisine includes various similar dishes.
 Ashkenazi Jewish cuisine features kreplach, which are pockets of meat or other fillings encased in egg-pasta dough and simmered in chicken soup.
 In the Israeli cities of Safed and Tiberias, there is a comparable dish called calsones (pronounced caltzones).
-These are pockets filled with tzfatit, a locally made sheep’s milk cheese.
+These are pockets filled with tzfatit, a locally made sheep's milk cheese.
 This dish originated in Jewish communities in Spain and Italy, with migrating Jews bringing it to Syria and then Israel, where it became a Shavuot staple.

 A similar Middle Eastern dish called shishbarak contains pasta filled with minced beef meat and cooked in hot yogurt.

-In Argentina, sorrentinos are large ravioli typically stuffed with meat and cheese and served with a tomato and meat sauce.
+In Argentina, sorrentinos are large ravioli typically stuffed with ham or minced meat and cheese and served with a tomato and meat sauce.